simonprice14/hello-world/README.md

 The obligatory hello world tutorial

 I am told to write something about myself:
-I am alive
+I am alive.
-I am male
+I am male.
-I have an internet conneciton
+I have an internet connection.